Daveonwave/gym4ReaL/_sources/dam.md.txt

 # DamEnv

 This document describes the `DamEnv` environment available in the `Gym4Real` library for water management in a reservoir connected to a dam, using RL techniques.
-This environment is built on the OpenAI [Gymnasium](https://gymnasium.farama.org) interface, enabling efficient training and evaluation of RL agents.
+This environment is built on the [Gymnasium](https://gymnasium.farama.org) interface, enabling efficient training and evaluation of RL agents.

 ## Overview